 Paneer Tikka Kathi Rolls: Replace the filling in the paneer kathi roll recipe with this mint paneer tikka.

-And more like paneer tikka sandwich and salad, adding your favorite veggies.
+And more like paneer tikka salad and sandwich, adding your favorite veggies.

 Make the tikka and chutney part of an Indian chaat spread with kabuli chana salad or chana dal salad.